 All design applicants must fill out a Theatre Audition Registration Form.
-In this form, applicants must choose to interview by distance audition or attend a virtual informational session and interview.
+In this form, applicants must choose to attend an in-house interview or interview by distance audition.
 If an applicant chooses to interview by distance audition, a recruitment coordinator will contact the applicant by email to set up an interview time.
-If an applicant chooses to interview virtually, they must choose between our three virtual dates.
+If an applicant chooses to interview in person, they must choose between our three in-house dates.

 Applicants are highly encouraged to bring any renderings of costumes or set designs, models, light plots, prompt books, production photographs, etc.